 I saw a tie-dyed tank at Anthropologie for over $200; I decided to DIY a tie-dye dress version for less than $20 – it’s very easy to do!

 A few weeks ago I was window shopping on Anthro and came across this gorgeous embellished and tie-dyed top.
-That $228 price take pretty much blew my mind but it also got my wheels turning about how I could remake it for myself.
+The $228 price tag pretty much blew my mind, but it also got my wheels turning about how I could remake it for myself.

 That thought evolved into making a dress which evolved into making the swim cover I’m going to show you today!
 I love everything about this tutorial.